 4) Add pumpkin mixture to flour and pulse a few times to combine or stir until dough comes together.
 The dough should be really soft, but not sticky at all.

 5) Working quickly, turn dough out onto floured surface and roll until it’s 1/2 inch thick.
 Use cutters to cut out biscuits or slice dough to make square biscuits.
 You can also drop the biscuits onto a baking sheet directly.

 6) Place biscuits on baking sheet lined with parchment paper and bake at 425 for 18-20 minutes.

 So I got the idea for this recipe from a sweet potato biscuit recipe in Bon Appetit.
 That recipe also sounds good but the pumpkin idea is even easier because you can just use canned stuff.
 The original recipe called for cornmeal, which I used the first time but didn’t like.
 So I took it out and replaced it with flour for my successful version.

-The original recipe also calls for pecans, which for some unknown reason, I just completely forgot.
-These are not optional.
+The original recipe also calls for pecans, which for some unknown reason, I just completely left out.
+It seemed like too much work.
+The pecans are not optional.
 The chopped pecans make the biscuits kind of hold together.
 I left them out the first time and my dough was really soggy and not the right consistency.

 In addition to that it took me two times to I think master the high-altitude version of this recipe which meant:

 – Reducing the baking powder by 1/8 Tablespoon